Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/troubleshooting.rst

 On Windows the initialization of the generic smartcard reader driver fails.
 The reported device status is ``This device is not working properly because Windows cannot load the drivers required for this device.
 (Code 31)``.

+This problem exists on Windows 10 and Windows Server 2022 and older.
+From Windows 11 and Windows Server 2025 on the behavior is correct and the solution below isn't needed.

 Windows has two generic smartcard reader drivers (WUDF and UMDF2).
 By default Windows uses UMDF2, which fails to initialize and therefore is not loaded for the Nitrokey.